betacraft/rubyvernac-core/README.md

   And then provide the preferred language
   The new GEM will be available in the 'new_gems' folder

-  Instructions regarding the gem will be available with the gem
+  Instructions regarding the usage of the gem will be available with the respective gems

 ## Parsing and exectuing scripts
     ruby keyword_parser.rb <path to file> ruby <path to keywords>